wazuh/wazuh/README.md

 # Wazuh

-Wazuh is a full platform to monitor and control your systems.
-It was born as a fork of [OSSEC](https://github.com/ossec/ossec-hids) and it mixes together all the aspects of HIDS (host-based intrusion detection), log monitoring and SIM/SIEM together in a simple, powerful and open source solution.

-This fork provides compliance support, extended logging, and additional management features.
-These capabilities are required for the integration with ELK Stack and Wazuh RESTful API (also included in this repository).
+Wazuh helps you to gain deeper security visibility into your infrastructure by monitoring hosts at an operating system and application level.
+This solution, based on lightweight multi-platform agents, provides the following capabilities:

+- **Log management and analysis:** Wazuh agents read operating system and application logs, and securely forward them to a central manager for rule-based analysis and storage.
+- **File integrity monitoring:** Wazuh monitors the file system, identifying changes in content, permissions, ownership, and attributes of files that you need to keep an eye on.
+- **Intrusion and anomaly detection:** Agents scan the system looking for malware, rootkits or suspicious anomalies.
+They can detect hidden files, cloaked processes or unregistered network listeners, as well as inconsistencies in system call responses.
+- **Policy and compliance monitoring:** Wazuh monitors configuration files to ensure they are compliant with your security policies, standards or hardening guides.
+Agents perform periodic scans to detect applications that are known to be vulnerable, unpatched, or insecurely configured.

+This diverse set of capabilities is provided by integrating OSSEC, OpenSCAP and Elastic Stack, making them work together as a unified solution, and simplifying their configuration and management.

+Wazuh provides an updated log analysis ruleset, and a RESTful API that allows you to monitor the status and configuration of all Wazuh agents.

+Wazuh also includes a rich web application (fully integrated as a Kibana app), for mining log analysis alerts and for monitoring and managing your Wazuh infrastructure.

-## Wazuh Open Source modules and contributions
+## Wazuh Open Source components and contributions

-Wazuh team is currently supporting OSSEC enterprise users, and decided to develop and publish additional modules as a way to contribute back to the Open Source community.
-Find below a list and description of these modules:

-* [Wazuh](https://documentation.wazuh.com/current/index.html) is the main module with extended JSON logging capabilities, for easy integration with ELK Stack and third party log management tools.
+* [Wazuh](https://documentation.wazuh.com/current/index.html) was born as a fork of [OSSEC HIDS](https://github.com/ossec/ossec-hids).
+It contains many new features, improvements and bug fixes.

-* [Wazuh App](https://documentation.wazuh.com/current/index.html#example-screenshots): is a rich web application (fully integrated as a Kibana app), for mining log analysis alerts and for monitoring and managing your Wazuh infrastructure.
+* [Wazuh App](https://documentation.wazuh.com/current/index.html#example-screenshots) is a rich web application (fully integrated as a Kibana app), for mining log analysis alerts and for monitoring and managing your Wazuh infrastructure.

-* [Wazuh Ruleset](https://documentation.wazuh.com/current/user-manual/ruleset/index.html): Includes compliance mapping with PCI DSS v3.1, CIS and additional decoders and rules.
+* [Wazuh Ruleset](https://documentation.wazuh.com/current/user-manual/ruleset/index.html) is our repository to centralice decoders, rules, rootchecks and SCAP content.
+The ruleset is used by the manager to detect attacks, intrusions, software misuse, configuration problems, application errors, malware, rootkits, system anomalies or security policy violations.
+Also, it includes the compliance mapping with PCI DSS v3.1 and CIS.
 Users can contribute to this rule set by submitting pull requests to our [Github repository](https://github.com/wazuh/wazuh-ruleset).
-Our team will continue to maintain and update it periodically.

-* [Wazuh RESTful API](https://documentation.wazuh.com/current/user-manual/api/index.html): Used to monitor and control your Wazuh installation, providing an interface to interact with the manager from anything that can send an HTTP request.
+* [Wazuh RESTful API](https://documentation.wazuh.com/current/user-manual/api/index.html) is used to monitor and control your Wazuh installation, providing an interface to interact with the manager from anything that can send an HTTP request.

-* [Pre-compiled installation packages](https://documentation.wazuh.com/current/installation-guide/packages-list/index.html): Include repositories for RedHat, CentOS, Fedora, Debian, Ubuntu and Windows.
+* [Pre-compiled installation packages](https://documentation.wazuh.com/current/installation-guide/packages-list/index.html) include repositories for RedHat, CentOS, Fedora, Debian, Ubuntu and Windows.

 * [Puppet scripts](https://documentation.wazuh.com/current/deploying-with-puppet/index.html) for automatic Wazuh deployment and configuration.